Key takeaways

 On Grecha.pro restaurants can search for suppliers using the provided QR code

 Messaging functionality.
 When a restaurant finds a supplier they want to work with, they need to get in contact with them using a messaging feature.
-Also, for a better flow, developers can integrate the opportunity to place and track orders right in the chat.
+Also, for a better flow, developers can integrate the option to place and track orders right in the chat.
 For instance, on Grecha.pro, users can see their order history in the chat and add comments for the supplier about the delivery.

 With Grecha.pro restaurants can place orders in 3 clicks, right in a chat